amirsharapov/hay-day-bot-ml/README.md

 - `sample_N/_meta.json` - The metadata for the image and it's augmentations.
 - `sample_N/image.jpg` - The original image file.
 - `sample_N/polygons.json` - The list of polygons for the image.
-- `sample_N/augmentations/` - The list of augmentations for the image.
-- `sample_N/augmentations/augmentation_N/_meta.json` - The metadata for the augmented image.
-- `sample_N/augmentations/augmentation_N/image.jpg` - The augmented image file.
-- `sample_N/augmentations/augmentation_N/polygons.json` - The list of polygons for the augmented image.

 ## Model